How to Create a Vision Statement in 7 Easy Steps

 Don’t Be Afraid to Review and Revise

 Reviewing and revising your vision statement is an essential part of ensuring that it remains relevant and effective.
-As your company grows and evolves, your goals and priorities may change, which means that your vision statement needs to reflect these changes.
+As your company grows and evolves, your goals and priorities may change, which means that your vision statement needs to be a living document, reflecting these changes.
 Regularly reviewing and revising your vision statement can help your organization stay focused and motivated, and can ensure that everyone is working towards the same goal.

 If you find that your vision statement is no longer effective, it may be time to revise it.
 This could involve updating the language or tone of the statement, or it could involve a complete overhaul of the statement to reflect the changing needs of the company.